Enriqueta Favez: Biography

-Four years after her marriage to Juana, and successful integration into the elite in Baracoa, speculation about Favez' biological sex surfaced.
-Despite efforts to stem rumors, Favez was found inebriated, with her shirt unbuttoned, by a servant, who promptly informed the local authorities.
+Four years after his marriage to Juana, and successful integration into the elite in Baracoa, speculation about Favez' biological sex surfaced.
+Despite efforts to stem rumors, Favez was found inebriated, with his shirt unbuttoned, by a servant, who promptly informed the local authorities.
 Favez was arrested, imprisoned, and put on trial.
 The charges cited by the court included the illegal practice of medicine by a woman, fraud against the medical board and local authorities, and coercing a woman into disreputable marriage.
-Forcible examinations by local doctors revealed her sexual anatomy, and several accusatory letters allegedly written by Juana de Léon surfaced throughout her trial.
-Historical documents at her trial record that she defended herself against the charges by stating that she was a male spirit in a female body.
-Favez was declared guilty, and her marriage to Juana de Léon was annulled.
+Forcible examinations by local doctors revealed his sexual anatomy, and several accusatory letters allegedly written by Juana de Léon surfaced throughout his trial.
+Historical documents at his trial record that he defended himself against the charges by stating that he was a male spirit in a female body.
+Favez was declared guilty, and his marriage to Juana de Léon was annulled.

 After deliberations, the court in Baracoa sought to place Favez in the Hospital de Paula de la ciudad de La Habana, in Havana, to serve a four-year sentence.
 The Hospital rejected this arrangement, and requested that Favez be transferred to La Casa de Recogidas de San Francisco de Paula, a secure institution housing female criminals, citing concerns over its own lack of security and "proper" supervision.

-Following her second recorded suicide attempt, Favez was barred from the institution, as well as the Spanish territories, and placed on a ship to New Orleans, where she joined the Daughters of Charity Services as a nun.
-As Sor Magdalena, she continued to provide medical aid to the poor, and later became the Mother Superior of her Congregation.
-She died in New Orleans at the age of 65, having never returned to Cuba.
+Following his second recorded suicide attempt, Favez was barred from the institution, as well as the Spanish territories, and placed on a ship to New Orleans, where he joined the Daughters of Charity Services as a nun.
+As Sor Magdalena, he continued to provide medical aid to the poor, and later became the Mother Superior of her Congregation.
+He died in New Orleans at the age of 65, having never returned to Cuba.